Save on fees with postgraduate CSP courses

 • living in Australia throughout your course.

+You'll also need to meet some eligibility requirements that are specific to your course.
 Postgraduate CSP availability can also depend on course CSP availability and fee-help eligibility.

 Read the full set of eligibility criteria.